-synonyms: Stener lesion, Gamekeepers thumb, skiers thumb, thumb UCL tear, ulnar collateral ligament of thumb,
+synonyms / keywords: Stener lesion, Gamekeepers thumb, skiers thumb, thumb UCL tear, ulnar collateral ligament of thumb,

 Thumb UCL ICD-10

 - 842.12 (Sprains and strains of metacarpophalangeal joint of hand)

 Thumb UCL Etiology / Epidemiology / Natural History

 - Caused by rapid forceful abduction and extension at MP joint of thumb; skiers fall on abducted thumb or pole forcefully abducts thumb.

 - Stener lesion = ulnar collateral ligament is displaced superficial to abductor aponeurosis.
 Surgical repair is indicated.
 (Stener B, JBJS 1962;44Br:869).